Awareness and Prevention

 Reduce Your Risk

 Do you want to quit smoking?
 Do you want to quit all nicotine products for an increased quality of life?
 Are you interested in a program that can help you kick the habit?
 Learn how to overcome your nicotine addiction so you can begin to enjoy the benefits of better health.
-UT Southwestern can help you through our nicotine cessation program.
+Simmons Comprehensive Cancer Center can help you through our nicotine cessation program.
 Our program offers a supportive, educational environment which gives you options, resources, and support at no cost to help you overcome nicotine addiction.
 Call 1-888-980-6050 for details.

 Secondhand smoke also contributes to lung cancer and should be avoided.